BrewBlox/brewblox-documentation/docs/user/control_chains.md

 This basic control loop has five Blocks, each with a distinct responsibility:
 - *Temperature Sensor* measures the current temperature
-- *Setpoint Sensor Pair* combines the measures temperature with the desired value (Setpoint setting)
+- *Setpoint Sensor Pair* combines the measured temperature with the desired value (Setpoint setting)
 - *PID* uses the Setpoint setting and Sensor value to calculate the required output
   - For an explanation on how PID controllers work, see [wikipedia](https://en.wikipedia.org/wiki/PID_controller)
 - *PWM Actuator* converts the % output value from the PID into a sequence of on/off periods.